jorgevallejo/clinic-tables-data/PEC3.md

     ##  $ TotNumCyclesAll : int  102 405 244 344 49 955 236 369 50 153 ...
     ##  $ NumResearch     : int  0 0 0 0 0 0 0 0 0 0 ...

-Pre-processing the columns with rations is a bit more complex.
+Pre-processing the columns with ratios is a bit more complex.
 It is necessary to deal with three different cases:

 1. Data as &lt;1%.
 Since we don't have the real value, what I will do